llvm/llvm-project/clang/docs/FunctionEffectAnalysis.rst

 As mentioned earlier, the performance constraint attributes apply only to a single function and not to any code nested inside it, including blocks, lambdas, and local classes.
-It is possible for a lock-free function to schedule the execution of a blocking lambda on another thread.
+It is possible for a nonblocking function to schedule the execution of a blocking lambda on another thread.
 Similarly, a blocking function may create a ``nonblocking`` lambda for use in a realtime context.

 Operations which create, destroy, copy, and move lambdas and blocks are analyzed in terms of the